Why Don't You Play in Hell?

 Why Don't You Play in Hell? (地獄でなぜ悪い, Jigoku de naze warui) is a 2013 Japanese film directed, written and scored by Sion Sono.

 The movie is an action film based on a screenplay written by Sono fifteen years earlier.
 North American distributor Drafthouse Films announced its acquisition before it made its world premiere at the 2013 Venice Film Festival, planning a 2014 release in theatres and VOD after its premiere at the 2013 Toronto International Film Festival.
 At Toronto the film won the People's Choice Award in the Midnight Madness section.
+It won the Audience Award at L’Étrange Festival in Paris the same year after a screening that was its French premiere.
+Its main theme is the song of the same name, self-produced and written by film cast member Gen Hoshino.

 Plot

-Four teenagers who are passionate about cinema, including wannabe director Hirata, meet a young thug named Sasaki who they see as a potential Japanese Bruce Lee.
-They form the movie club "Fuck Bombers" with the blessing of an elderly projectionist specialized in 35mm film.
+Three teenagers who are passionate about cinema, including wannabe director Hirata, meet a young thug named Sasaki who they see as a potential Japanese Bruce Lee.
+They welcome Sasaki into their movie-making club, the "Fuck Bombers", mentored by an elderly projectionist who specializes in 35mm film.

 In the meantime, a yakuza war rages.
 Boss Muto grapples with the assassins of a rival gang who invaded his home to attack his wife.
 To defend herself, she kills almost all of them and ends up in prison.
 The only survivor, Ikegami, has a brief encounter with Mitsuko, the 10-year-old daughter of Muto and child star of a toothbrush commercial.
 Escaping from the crime scene and covered in blood, Ikegami is filmed by the enthusiastic Fuck Bombers.
 Muto's yakuza clan defeats the rival group by killing their boss.
 Ikegami becomes the defeated clan's new boss and proposes a truce.
 He turns his gang headquarters into a castle inspired by samurai films, with all the criminals wearing kimonos.
-Meanwhile, the Fuck Bombers leave a prayer to the God of Cinema at a small shrine in the hopes that one day they will make a movie that will be remembered forever.
+Meanwhile, Hirata leaves a prayer to the God of Cinema at a small shrine in the hopes that one day the Fuck Bombers will make a movie that will be remembered forever.